2023 Best Value Legal Professions Master's Degree Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality for a Master's in Legal Professions

 Out of the 9 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 2 spot on the list.
-Located in the city of College Station, Texas A&M College Station is a public school with a very large student population.
+Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.

-Out-of-state tuition fees for graduate students at Texas A&M College Station are $24,106 per year.
+The average tuition and fees for an out-of-state graduate students at Texas A&M College Station are $24,106 a year.

 Read full report on Legal Professions at Texas A&M University - College Station